 You do have the option to purchase Project Manager assistance when creating a new project, which will give you 1:1 access to a Regpack Project Manager who will build your system and review your system structure.

 1. Add Dates to Your Products or Create Sessions

 When you convert your project, your products WILL copy over.
-However it’s a good idea to check them and ensure they are up to date, including names of your offerings and pricing.
+However, it’s a good idea to check them and ensure they are up to date, including the names of your offerings and pricing.

 You should also ensure you are making use of the updates to Regpack since you last copied your project – including adding dates to existing products or converting your existing products to sessions to take advantage of all that sessions has to offer.

-While both products and sessions have the ability to add dates, sessions also includes:
+While both products and sessions have the ability to add dates, sessions also include:

 - The option to add times in addition to dates

 - Automatic time conflict management by date and time

 - Session proration automatically

 - Allowing for partial session sign-up with a surcharge option when partial days are selected